sleekmason/Lilidog/README.md

 Hover over the icons to see what they are.
 The live password is "live" for the screenlock.

 - Xscreensaver and other handy startup apps readily available through the toggles in the menu, <br/>
-or can be activated on login by adding to the autostart cconfiguration files.
+or can be activated on login by adding to the autostart cconfiguration file.

 - Dmenu for an alternate menu source. - ALT + F2 pulls the full Dmenu up, while ALT + F3 pulls up a <br/>
 customized Dmenu with only the most commonly used apps.